 You can also add publications manually to your ORCID record.

 When you provide your ORCID iD when you submit an article, your ORCID iD becomes part of the metadata of that article.
-Many publishers provide this metadata to Crossref.
-You can grant Crossref permissions to update your ORCID record automatically, once they find your ORCID iD in new metadata.
+Many publishers provide this metadata to Crossref, an official DOI registration agency.
+You can grant Crossref permission to update your ORCID record automatically, when they find your ORCID iD in new metadata.

 The first time Crossref will send you a notification via ORCID to ask for permission to auto-update your ORCID record as a trusted organization.